-The MCP3561/2/4 devices include a digital calibration feature for offset and gain errors.
-The calibration scheme for offset error consists of the addition of a fixed offset value to the ADC output code (ADCDATA at address: 0x0).
+The MCP3461/2/4 devices include a digital calibration feature for offset and gain errors.
+The calibration scheme for offset error consists of the addition of a fixed offset value to the ADC output code (ADCDATA at address 0x0).
 The offset value added (OFFSETCAL) is determined in the OFFSETCAL register (address: 0x9).
-The calibration scheme for gain error consists of the multiplication of a fixed gain value to the ADCDATA code.
-The gain value (GAINCAL) multiplied is determined in the GAINCAL register (address: 0xA).
+The calibration scheme for gain error consists of the multiplication of a fixed gain value to the ADC output code.
+The gain value (GAINCAL) multiplied is determined in the GAINCAL register (address 0xA).

-The digital offset and gain calibration schemes are enabled or disabled via the EN\OFFCAL and EN\GAINCAL control bits of the CONFIG3 register.
-When both calibration control bits are enabled (EN\OFFCAL = EN\GAINCAL = 1), the ADCDATA register is modified with the digital offset and gain calibration schemes, as described in Equation 5-6.
-When a calibration enable bit is off, its corresponding register becomes a Don't Care register and the corresponding calibration is not performed.
+The digital offset and gain calibration schemes are enabled or disabled via the EN_OFFCAL and EN_GAINCAL control bits of the CONFIG3 register.
+When both calibration control bits are enabled (EN_OFFCAL = EN_GAINCAL = 1), the ADCDATA register contents are modified with the digital offset and gain calibration schemes, as described in Equation 5-6.
+When a calibration enable bit is off, its corresponding register becomes a don't care register and the corresponding calibration is not performed.

 EQUATION 5-6: ADCDATA OUTPUT

 AFTER DIGITAL GAIN

 AND OFFSET ERROR

 CALIBRATION